SimVascular/simvascular.github.io-archive/source/documentation/simcardio/electrophysiology/_pnet-workflow.md

     <figcaption class="svCaption" >Activate Purkinje tool by clicking the Purkinje Network icon shown on the toolbar.</figcaption>
 </figure>

 A mesh face is selected by moving the mouse cursor over a face and pressing the <strong>s</strong> key.
 Select the endocardium face you want to generate the Purkinje network on.
-The selected face mesh is highlighed in yellow and its name is displayed in the Mesh Surface text box.
+The selected face mesh is highlighted in yellow and its name is displayed in the Mesh Surface text box.

 <figure>
     <img class="svImg svImgMd" src="documentation/simcardio/electrophysiology/images/select-surface.png">